LemaruX/Amiga-A600-68k-PLCC2DIP-v2/README.md

 There are also two mounting holes, which can be used to attach it to the A600 motherboard using the HDD mounting holes.
 For this, I use M1.6 x 16mm screws pushed through from underneath the motherboard.
 Do not tighten the nuts up too much as this can damage either the adaptor or your motherboard.
 I use 3D printed spacers about 8.3mm in height to support the board (this is based on the height of the PLCC socket after it has been modified), but any spacer the correct size will suffice.
 I would advise measuring the height of the PLCC socket (after it has been modified accordingly) and using spacers of an equal height.

 I have included the STL files for the spacers that I use in the STL folder.
 To prevent the nuts coming loose, I use a small dab of nail varnish on the threads once they have been tightened as required.
 This prevents them from coming loose, but still allows for them to be easily removed.
 I have also included an STL file for a small thumbscrew part, which you can push the M1.6 nuts into before placing them on the screws.
 By using these, it is much easier to tighten and remove the nuts if/when required, without the use of any additional tools.

 ---

+## To Do

+A four layer version of the adaptor is planned which will also allow addtional power to be applied.

+---